Local Officials Across Philadelphia Region React To South Street Mass Shooting

 PHILADELPHIA (CBS) — A mass shooting in Philadelphia on South Street killed three people and injured at least 12 others, police say.
 One of the people was injured in a fight and not shot.

-Local officials across the Philly region reacted to the news on Sunday after multiple gunmen reportedly fired into a crowd on the 200 block of South Street.READ MORE: South Street Mass Shooting: 3 People Killed, 12 Others Injured After Gunmen Open Fire Into Crowd In South Philadelphia
+Local officials across the Philly region reacted to the news on Sunday after multiple gunmen reportedly fired into a crowd on the 200 block of South Street.READ MORE: South Street Mass Shooting: 3 People Killed, 11 Others Wounded By Gunshots After Shooters Open Fire Into Crowd In Philadelphia

 Pennsylvania Gov. Tom Wolf said his thoughts are with those injured and the loved ones left mourning.